October Features from Internet 4 Classrooms

 SAT and ACT Test Preparation

-October brings National Bullying Prevention Month, Child Health Day, Columbus Day, Halloween, and much more.
-Visit our monthly newsletter to see all the details.
+October brings National Bullying Prevention Month, National Dyslexia Awareness Month, Child Health Day, World Space Week, Fire Prevention Week, Columbus Day, Character Counts Week, National Chemistry Week, Halloween, and much more.

 App of the Month